This Day In Writing History

 For over 30 years, she wrote a hugely popular monthly column called Maeve's Week for The Irish Times which was part advice column, part gossip column, and part humor column.

 Throughout her long career, Maeve Binchy proved herself as one of Ireland's greatest writers.
 She died in July of 2012 at the age of 72.

 Quote Of The Day

 "I'm an escapist kind of writer." - Maeve Binchy

-Today's video features an interview with Maeve Binchy.
-She discusses the craft of writing.
+Today's video features a documentary on Maeve Binchy.
 Enjoy!